FedeDP/ncursesFM/README.md

 ## Runtime dependencies

 **required:**
-* ncurses, libarchive, glibc plus every optional build dep if compiled with its support.
+* ncurses, libarchive, glibc, libmount, libudev plus every optional build dep if compiled with its support.

 **optional:**
 * if compiled with libx11 support: xdg-utils.